 - Extended exhale breathing: Make exhales longer than inhales to further activate the parasympathetic nervous system and promote deeper relaxation

-Incorporating these yoga techniques into your nightly routine creates a natural, sustainable approach to better sleep.
-The combination of gentle movement, focused breathing, and mindfulness addresses both the physical and mental aspects of sleep preparation.
+Incorporating these yoga techniques into your nightly routine creates a natural, sustainable approach to better sleep that addresses both the physical and mental dimensions of rest.
+The combination of gentle movement, focused breathing, and mindfulness works together to prepare your body and mind for deep, restorative sleep without the need for pharmaceutical intervention.
 At Samarali, we understand the importance of creating peaceful bedtime rituals that support both your wellbeing and the planet.
 Our yoga bolster and organic cotton yoga blanket are crafted from organic cotton and packaged without plastic, helping you maintain your commitment to sustainable living while enhancing your sleep quality through mindful practices.
-Browse our selection of thoughtfully crafted collection of sustainable yoga essentials—designed for mindful movement and made with respect for the planet.
+Browse our selection of thoughtfully crafted sustainable yoga essentials, designed for mindful movement and made with respect for the planet.